 three are to remain friends, I must be treated as a woman of business, permanently

 [to Frank] and permanently unromantic [to Praed].

-Here the last two stage directions interrupt not just the speech, but the
+Here the last four stage directions interrupt not just the speech, but the sentences

 Hierarchy, containment and dominance